cockroachdb/docs/v21.2/alter-role.md

 `WITH role_option` | Apply a [role option](#role-options) to the role.
 `SET var_name ... var_value` | <span class="version-tag">New in v21.2</span>: Set default [session variable](set-vars.html) values for a role.
 `RESET session_var`<br>`RESET ALL` | <span class="version-tag">New in v21.2</span>: Reset one session variable or all session variables to the default value.
-`IN DATABASE database_name` | <span class="version-tag">New in v21.2</span>: Specify a database for which to apply session variable defaults.<br>When `IN DATABASE` is not specified, the default session variable values apply for a role in all databases.
+`IN DATABASE database_name` | <span class="version-tag">New in v21.2</span>: Specify a database for which to apply session variable defaults.<br>When `IN DATABASE` is not specified, the default session variable values apply for a role in all databases.<br>Note that, in order for a session to initialize session variable values to database defaults, the database must be specified as a [connection parameter](connection-parameters.html).
+Database default values will not appear if the database is set after connection with `USE <dbname>`/`SET database=<dbname>`.
 `ROLE_ALL ALL`/`USER_ALL ALL` | <span class="version-tag">New in v21.2</span>: Apply session variable defaults to all roles.

 ### Role options